rrthomas/psutils/README.md

 processed anyway.
 If PSUtils does not work for you, check whether your software needs to be configured to produce DSC-conformant PostScript.

+Some old Perl scripts, which mostly fix up the output of various obsolete programs and drivers to enable PSUtils to process it, are available in git in the `old-scripts` directory.
+They are not supported, and their use is discouraged, unless you know you need them!

 ## Installation